 Govardhan Puja is a Hindi term that means “worship of Govardhan Mountain.”
 Govardhan is the name of a hill associated with an incident during the life of Shri Krishna in Dwaparyug about which you’ll read in a while.
 ‘Puja’ means ‘worship’.
-Let us find out if this is validated by our holy scriptures.
+Let us check the authenticity of Govardhan Puja in accordance with our Holy Scriptures.

 Govardhan Puja 2023 Date

-This year Govardhan Puja 2021 is on November 5, 2021, on Friday.
+This year Govardhan Puja 2022 is on October 25, 2022, on Tuesday.
 Govardhan Puja is celebrated in the month of Kartik which falls in the months of October-November according to the Gregorian calendar.
-It is the first lunar day of Shukla Paksha in the Vikram Samvat Hindu calendar.
+It is the first lunar day of Shukla Paksha in the Vikram Samvat (Hindu calendar).

 What Is the Story of Govardhan Puja?

 The story behind Govardhan Puja goes this way: